egor-tensin/windows-env/README.md

 * [unset_env](#unset_env) &mdash; Unset environment variable.

 Pass the `--help` flag to a utility to examine its detailed usage information.
-Some usage examples are given below.
+Some examples are given below.

 ### list_path